 2. Shiva – The first Yogi

-Many, like Sadhguru, believe Shiva was the Adiyogi.
-Yoga being the science and technology to know the essential nature of how this life is created and how it can be taken to its ultimate possibility.
-Sadhguru says “This first transmission of yogic sciences happened on the banks of Kanti Sarovar, a glacial lake a few miles beyond Kedarnath in the Himalayas, where Adiyogi began a systematic exposition of this inner technology to his first seven disciples, celebrated today as the Saptarishi.
+Many believe Shiva was the Adiyogi.
+Yoga is the science to know the essential nature of how this life is created and how it can be taken to its ultimate possibility.
+Jaggi Vasudev (Sadhguru) says “This first transmission of yogic sciences happened on the banks of Kanti Sarovar, a glacial lake a few miles beyond Kedarnath in the Himalayas, where Adiyogi began a systematic exposition of this inner technology to his first seven disciples, celebrated today as the Saptarishi.
 This predates all religions.
 Before people devised divisive ways of fracturing humanity to a point where it seems almost impossible to fix, the most powerful tools necessary to raise human consciousness were realized and propagated.”

 3. Shiva exists in 3 states